Pittsburgh vs. Miami NCAA Football Odds, Plays and Insights | October 30, 2021

 Pittsburgh Stats and Trends

-- Pittsburgh is 4-1 against the spread and 4-1 overall this season when the team puts up more than 30 points.
+- Pittsburgh is 4-1 against the spread and 4-1 overall in games when it records more than 30 points.

-- Pittsburgh is 6-1 against the spread and 6-1 overall when the team picks up more than 390.1 yards.
+- Pittsburgh is 6-1 against the spread and 6-1 overall when the team piles up more than 390.1 yards.

 - The Panthers have turned the ball over one more time (6 total) than the Hurricanes have forced a turnover (5) this season.